How to Influence: Persuasive Techniques

 Similarly, you can use a lot of case studies or more recently, you can take the help of social media interaction which is quite impactful in generating a particular kind of fear in your potential customers – the fear of missing out, which is a great sales armour.

 Whenever you are sitting in a room especially a meeting room or a conference room, observe that you are hundred percent going to be with people whom you have a liking for, even though you may not necessarily agree with them on various things, but you have a certain degree of liking towards them.

-Likability may develop in various forms.
+Likability is also a type of social proof, it may develop in various forms.
 For instance, it may develop for people who are probably familiar or similar to us, people who shower us with compliments, people who encourage and support us, or people whom we simply trust.
 Hence, we are naturally inclined towards these individuals, and they are the ones we prefer when it comes to either following them or purchasing their products or buying their ideas.

 In order to build good relationships, you need to develop your active listening skills as well as your emotional intelligence.
 You need to ensure that you invest your time and effort to build a certain level of trust and try and be consistent with it.
 However, you should not try too hard to be liked in a certain way as that may put you across as a needy individual and it may not earn you the outcome that you desire.

 Since our childhood, we are usually taught to respect authority.
 Likewise, as we evolve and grow in our respective careers, we develop a sense of obligation or duty towards individuals who hold a position higher in authority.
 Authority takes various forms, and each one of us views it differently.

 If you wish to exercise authority, you need to first find out which aspect of authority is likely to earn respect from your target audience.
 If you are able to gather this information, your ability to influence them will increase significantly.
 If required, you can even ask for support from influential people or people with authority around you and take their help in backing you.